 1.03 In addition to the institutional representative, there shall be a representative of the EC host institution/fiscal agent.

-1.04 Faculty members or administrators from any USG institutions or non-USG member institutions may attend EC meetings or participate in EC activities.

 Article 2: Meetings, Attendance, Representation, and Voting

 2.01 The EC will meet at least twice each semester, with meetings announced to the EC membership at least one month in advance.
 The executive committee will meet regularly at the discretion of the chair.